 Along with medical emergencies comes the full spectrum of human emotions.
 Emergency room personnel deal with fear, pain, uncertainty, and anxiety.
-Beyond the demand for medical expertise, the front-line nature of a
+Beyond the demand for medical expertise, the front-line nature of a hospital emergency room makes this among the most demanding of medical coordination of nurses, techs, doctors and clerks, there is a continual need to bring to every situation a sense of order and calm.

-hospital emergency

-order and calm.